Dan-Lukich/amaz0n-tests/README.md

 # 1.0  Amaz0n Homepage Test Plan
 We will apply a behavior-driven development (BDD) approach.

-The behaviors will be tested in a mix of Selenium IDE and Selenium WebDriver, to facilitate a learning experience.
+The behaviors will be tested in a mix of Selenium IDE and Selenium WebDriver to facilitate a learning experience.

 ## 1.1  Scope
 Behaviors that will be tested: